-Are Power Financial Insiders Aligned With All Shareholders?
+Are Power REIT Insiders Aligned With All Shareholders?

 Like that fresh smell in the air when the rains are coming, insider buying fills me with optimistic anticipation.
-Because oftentimes, the purchase of stock is a sign that the buyer views it as undervalued.
-However, insiders are sometimes wrong, and we don't know the exact thinking behind their acquisitions.
+This view is based on the possibility that stock purchases signal bullishness on behalf of the buyer.
+Of course, we can never be sure what insiders are thinking, we can only judge their actions.

 As a growth investor I do like to see insider buying.
-But Power Financial isn't the only one.
+But Power REIT isn't the only one.
 You can see a a free list of them here.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction